Zhangxinyue2002/ISDN3000C_Lab09_template/questions.md

 ### Question 5
 **In the `Dockerfile`, why is the `CMD` `["flask", "run", "--host=0.0.0.0"]` necessary?
 Why wouldn't the default `flask run` (which uses host 127.0.0.1) work?**

-By default, Flask binds to `127.0.0.1` (localhost), which only accepts connections from within the same machine/container.
-When running in a Docker container, we need external access from the host machine.
+So by default, Flask only listens to connections from inside the same computer (127.0.0.1 means localhost).
+But when it's running in a Docker container, that's like its own little computer, and I'm trying to access it from outside the container.

-Using `--host=0.0.0.0` tells Flask to listen on all network interfaces, making the application accessible from outside the container.
-Without this flag, requests from your host machine's browser would not be able to reach the Flask app running inside the container, even with port mapping (`-p 5000:5000`).
+The `--host=0.0.0.0` tells Flask to listen on ALL network connections, not just localhost.
+Without this, even though I mapped the port with `-p 5000:5000`, my browser still can't reach Flask inside the container because it's only listening internally.

 ---